Buttermilk Waffles Recipe

 Having a solid waffle recipe you can turn to is really important!
 Especially when you have unexpected house guests or you need to put on brunch.

 In fact, I want to serve these waffles for my sisters bridal shower.
 (No she is not engaged.
-I’m just a planner 😂).
-Here’s what you do: have these waffles with a spread of fruit that guests can use to top their waffles with.
+I’m just a planner ?).
+Here’s what you do: have these waffles or my liege waffles with a spread of fruit that guests can use to top their waffles with.
 Oooooh!
-And don’t forget the mascarpone whipped cream. 😍 You’re welcome.
+And don’t forget the mascarpone whipped cream. ?
+You’re welcome.

 Needless to say, I can promise you everyone will go CRAZY for this delicious buttermilk waffle recipe!
 These waffles turn out perfectly every time!